 Getting a divorce during Chapter 13 bankruptcy can make it harder to complete your repayment plan.
 But it doesn't mean that you have to dismiss your bankruptcy.
-If you want to continue with your bankruptcy and obtain a discharge, here are your options:
+If you want to continue with your bankruptcy and obtain a discharge, here are your options.

 Even if you get divorced during your Chapter 13 bankruptcy, you can still continue making your regular plan payments.
 But if you can't work out how to divide your payment with your ex, this may not be possible.
-In addition, the financial burden of divorce and maintaining two separate households typically doesn't allow debtors to afford their regular plan payments.
+Also, the financial burden of divorce and maintaining two separate households typically doesn't allow debtors to afford their regular plan payments.

-But keep in mind that a Chapter 7 bankruptcy may not necessarily be in your best interest.
+But keep in mind that a Chapter 7 bankruptcy might not necessarily be in your best interest.
 If you were trying to save your house from foreclosure or paying back nondischargeable priority debts (such as recent tax obligations) in your Chapter 13, it might not make sense for you to convert.

-If you can't (or don't want to) convert your bankruptcy to Chapter 7, you may be able to lower your Chapter 13 plan payments.
-Because your budget now includes expenses for two households, you will not have as much disposable income to pay into your Chapter 13 plan.
+If you can't (or don't want to) convert your bankruptcy to Chapter 7, you might be able to lower your Chapter 13 plan payments through a modification.
+Because your budget now includes expenses for two households, you won't have as much disposable income to pay into your Chapter 13 plan.